gaxahax/GmailSpamVersion2/README.md

 # GmailSpamVersion2
 The  Most Useful Gmail Spam Tool in python

-You dont have to use @gmail.com in target and your gmail (but the script clearly tlles you to dont use!)
+You dont have to use @gmail.com in target and your gmail (but the script clearly tells you to dont use!)

 Tutorial how to get smtp code: